sgrimbly/OntologyPrediction/README.md

 pip install torch-geometric
 ```

-# Protein Function Prediction
+## Protein Function Prediction
 The task I am interested in is taking a [protein sequence](https://en.wikipedia.org/wiki/Protein_primary_structure) and mapping
 this to the [protein function](https://en.wikipedia.org/wiki/Protein_function_prediction).
 This is a notoriously difficult task
 since proteins can code for multiple tasks, and different proteins can code for similar functions.
 This is a dramatic
 oversimplification, but the task is well captured by the work of [The Gene Ontology](https://en.wikipedia.org/wiki/Gene_ontology).

-# Method
+## Method
-My plan was to work with a unsupervised prediction method produced by A. Villegas-Morcillo et. al in a papercalled
+My plan was to work with a unsupervised prediction method produced by A. Villegas-Morcillo et. al in a paper called
 [Unsupervised protein embeddings outperform hand-crafted sequence and structure features at predicting molecular function](https://academic.oup.com/bioinformatics/article/37/2/162/5892762).
 I started by just doing web searches for deep learning methods for function prediction and stumbled across this paper.
 To ensure I was
 working with reasonable work, and just to get an idea of the field of research available, I mapped out the research [knowledge graph](https://www.connectedpapers.com/main/017a3f8315005d91d90662e95721f39362ca2a7a/Unsupervised-protein-embeddings-outperform-handcrafted-sequence-and-structure-features-at-predicting-molecular-function/graph)